sjorn3/elm-data/README.md

 https://github.com/elm-lang/elm-compiler/issues/238

 However, just because you can't perform chaining like this doesn't mean that you can't define some very neat and powerful abstractions!
+For example, `foldM` is definable as it does not require chaining `andThen`, and is defined in `Control.Monad`.

 ## Why did you make this?